-The pillage and massacre at Phocaea was not an isolated incident.
-It was part of a wider policy to rid the Aegean coast of Asia Minor of its vast Greek communities.
+The pillage and massacre at Foça was not an isolated incident.
+It was part of a wider policy to rid the Aegean coastline of Asia Minor of its vast Greek communities.
 The policy was put in place by the CUP (Committee for Union and Progress) political party as early as 1913 in the regions of Thrace and the Sea of Marmora and continued in the region around Smyrna in 1914, before the start of the First World War.

 During the night, the organized bands continued the pillage of the town.
 At the break of dawn there was continual tres nourrie firing before the houses.
 Going out immediately, we four, we saw the most atrocious spectacle of which it is possible to dream.
 This horde, which had entered the town, was armed with Gras rifles and cavalry muskets.
 A house was in flames.
 From all directions the Christians were rushing to the quays seeking boats to get away in, but since the night there were none left.
 Cries of terror mingled with the sound of firing.
 The panic was so great that a woman with her child was drowned in sixty centimetres of water.2

-With an attack on the town imminent, Sartiaux and his colleagues sought protection from the Kaymakam (the local Governor) who offered to shelter them in his own residence.
+With an attack on the town imminent, Sartiaux and his colleagues sought protection from the kaymakam (the local Governor) who offered to shelter them in his own residence.
 The Frenchmen refused the offer and declared to him that if anything happened to them, he would be responsible.
 They were however given a gendarme (policeman) to protect their houses.
 The Frenchmen hastily created four French flags and hoisted them on their houses.
-The doors were kept wide open and during the sack of the town, some 700-800 Greeks gathered at their houses and were subsequently saved from attack.
+The doors were kept wide open and during the sack of the town, some 700-800 Greeks gathered at the houses and were saved from attack.
 Sartiaux described the massacre as follows:

 Just as our homes are being emptied of refugees from the previous night, they begin filling again with new arrivals who feel secure from the violence, only under our roof.
 Their lives have been saved due to the sole fact that they abandoned everything and fled.
 The majority are wearing torn clothing many of them are covered in blood.
 Due to the ferocity of the assault, they were not even able to take some bread with them for the road.
 Wealthy notables from the region fled bare-footed, the bandits even taking their shoes.
 The children cry as they search for their parents.
 We don't reveal to a mother that her two children have been murdered.
 We find a newborn child on the street but we are unable to find its mother so we give it to another woman who is breastfeeding her own child.
 Women approach us in desperation and beg us to find their husbands or their fathers, or their daughters who were raped or abducted.3